 Parents/guardians have the right to guide the reading, viewing, and listening of their own children but must likewise give the same right to other parents/guardians.
-The Board has a constitutional obligation to not remove materials simply because it disagrees with subject matter unless such ideas are in violation of I.C.
-18-1514.
+The Board has a constitutional obligation to not remove materials simply because it disagrees with subject matter.
 The First Amendment to the US Constitution encompasses not only freedom to share one's views but also freedom to receive information.

-Any parent/guardian of a Xavier Charter School student, any student, or any employee, [OPTIONAL: or any resident] may formally challenge a specific learning material item used by the Xavier Charter School's educational program.
+Any parent/guardian of a Xavier Charter School student, any student, or any employee may formally challenge a specific learning material item used by the Xavier Charter School's educational program.
 Challenges will only be accepted from individuals belonging to at least one of these groups.